-Our study focused on fleets from Japan, South Korea, Taiwan, China and Spain, which account for most of the longline fishing on the high seas.
+Our study focused on fleets from Japan, South Korea, Chinese Taipei, China and Spain, which account for most of the longline fishing on the high seas.
 We linked fishing effort to 14 biophysical and physiographic ocean variables, such as sea surface temperature and distance to seamounts, to predict the distribution of longline fishing in the high seas.
 Fishermen typically use longline gear to catch swordfish, tuna and other commercially valuable fish that live in the upper depths of the sea, but their bait also attracts non-targeted marine species such as sharks and seabirds, which get snagged on the hooks or entangled in the lines.
 Our new predictive models, along with data on the distribution of target and non-target species, can estimate where the fleets are likely to interact with economically valuable species as well as endangered species.

 Interestingly, it appears that many areas suitable for longline fishing are not actively fished by pelagic longliners.
 Previous studies suggest that decades of fishing pressure may result in range changes for many oceanic species.
 Therefore while our model may suggest that an area has favorable conditions for longline fishing, a lower abundance of target species may make it unfavorable for fishing.